 Rover was a little down this month, but still solid given the fact that I was doing a lot of traveling during the month.
 I’m currently on pace to make about $3,000 this year from Rover, which means I’m averaging about $250 per month.
 It’s not a crazy amount of income, but it’s not bad either.

 At this point, Rover has become an almost passive activity for me.
 I own a dog, so I’m already doing things like walking and feeding my dog.
 And since I’ve been doing Rover for so long, I have a pretty good stable of repeat clients that I know fit in well with my day-to-day life.
-This might be a weird thing to say, but it’s almost like my dog acts as a sort of income-generating asset for me, helping me bring in $2,000 to $3,000 per year since the primary reason I have this Rover business is because I already own a dog.
+This might be a weird thing to say, but it’s almost like my dog acts as a sort of income-generating asset for me, helping me bring in $2,000 to $3,000 per year since the primary reason I have this Rover business is due to the fact that I already own a dog.

 Postmates/DoorDash/Uber Eats/Amazon Flex/Grubhub Income: $211.75